What Is a PMO in Project Management: A 2024 Guide

 Get experience in projects.

-It’s typically required to have experience working on projects for anyone looking to work in a PMO.
-You can gain this experience through working in a software team, an infrastructure team, or working in a project management team.
+Employers typically require you to have experience working on projects when looking to work in a PMO.
+You can gain this experience through working on a software team, infrastructure team, or project management team.
 Some PMO positions require several years of experience working on projects.

 Build skills.